utsav89k/spark_declarative_pipeline_prj/README.md

 **Purpose:** Raw ingestion of streaming CSV data from Amazon S3.

-- Reads data incrementally using `spark.readStream`
+The Bronze layer serves as the **raw landing zone** for all incoming data.

-- Two separate sources merged into a single streaming table using `append_flow`
+- Ingests streaming CSV data incrementally from Amazon S3
-- Schema enforced at ingestion time
+- Multi-source ingestion merged into a single unified streaming table
-- No transformations — raw data preserved as-is
+- Raw data preserved as-is with no transformations applied

 ---